mikolalysenko/ndarray-project-list/README.md

 ### Eigendecomposition (sparse and dense)

+* Sparse stuff should be done with Lanczos algorithm/arnoldi method

 ### SVD (sparse and dense)

+### Psuedoinverse

 ### Matrix logarithms and exponents

-(Maybe not necessary to use ndarrays here)
+* Maybe not necessary to use ndarrays here

 ### Other factorizations